matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-oas.md

 If both API-level and endpoint-level middleware are configured, the endpoint-level transformation will be applied first.
 {{< /note >}}

-When working with Tyk OAS APIs the transformation is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}); this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk OAS APIs the transformation is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}).
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you're using the legacy Tyk Classic APIs, then check out the [Tyk Classic]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-classic" >}}) page.